21 Software Engineer Technical Interview Questions and Answers for 2023

 The team should set goals that match the industry standards, and the team should effectively monitor these metrics.
 The project manager should act appropriately if the team deviates from the goals.

-The following are a few examples of metrics:
+The following are a few examples of software metrics:

 - Code metrics: lines of code (LOC);